fredOnGitHub/potars_boutons_vumetre_arduino/README.md

 ```
 always put 0 in the end (..., 0} ;).

-Another VU meter which goes from 7 to 0 (from right to left) (0 is when the sound is big) you have to configure it like that :
+Another VU meter (a section of all Leds) which goes from 7 to 0 (from left to right) (0 is when the sound is big) you have to configure it like that :
 ```
 byte* p2 [] = {
   &_74HC595_.t[7], &_74HC595_.t[6], &_74HC595_.t[5], &_74HC595_.t[4],